KingDubDub/Jetpack-Joyride-CE/README.md

 REMEMBER:
 1. I am not to blame for any damage caused to your calc by the program, as it's still in its testing phases.
-2. I am not to blame for any damage caused to your corpse/body by your inattention during chemisty; play responsibly when it's safe, not when you're handling fulminates!
+2. I am not to blame for any damage caused to your corpse/body by your inattention during chemistry; play responsibly when it's safe, not when you're handling fulminates!
 3. I don't claim to own the rights to the original Jetpack Joyride, this is just a bit of fun for the chirren and a learning experience for me.
 Most of the assets are not mine, although I have made some inspired by the game to fit various constraints.